silviomoreto/bootstrap-carousel/README.md

 Plugin developed in the book [Bootstrap by Example](https://www.packtpub.com/web-development/bootstrap-example) Copyright 2016 PACKT Publishing.

-Acquire the book and learn how to create this plugin from scratch and much more __Bootstrap__ by examples:
+Acquire the book and learn how to create this plugin from scratch and much more __Bootstrap__ examples:

  - Create a __Landing Page__
  - Building a __Web Application__ just like Twitter